 Step 18: Light It!

 And there you go!
 Once it's finally lit up in a dark area, the fruits of your labor should reveal themselves.
-Your carving may require a few touch-ups here and there—particularly in shading levels and details—but it should be more or less recognizeable.
+Your carving may require a few touch-ups here and there—particularly in shading levels and details—but it should be more or less recognizable.

 You may notice that there appear to be some sort of flames coming out of my sister's scalp.
 This is because my sister's hair was so dark that the photo contained very little detail.
 Instead, I felt an uncontrollable urge to set her head on fire.